GTAmodding/gta3script-specs/SPECIFICATION.md

 ### Labeled Statements

-Statements may be prefixed with a label.
+Statements can be prefixed with a label.

 ```
 label_def := identifier ':' ;